*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Bristol

 You won’t find anywhere as patriotic as Bristol.
-If you’re free for Independence weekend, make sure you head here where the town hosts the oldest, continuously held Fourth of July celebration full of parades, fireworks and community spirit.
-Lined with boutique shops and cute cafes, this town is a hidden gem that doesn’t get anywhere near enough credit!
+If you’re free for Independence weekend, make sure you head here where the town hosts the oldest, continuously held Fourth of July celebration full of parades, fireworks, and community spirit.
+Lined with boutique shops and cute cafes, this town is a true RI hidden gem!

 A great choice for a family day out here is Colt State Park, one of the best in the Ocean State to visit with over 464 acres to explore!
 Bring a picnic with friends or hike the 3.9 mile loop round the park for superb views overlooking the coastline.

-Running 14.5 miles between Bristol and Providence is the East Bay Bike Path which is a former railroad.
+Running 14.5 miles between Bristol and Providence is the East Bay Bike Path – one of the most popular bike paths in the state – which is a former railroad.
 It’s a great option for some exercise and scenic views.
 It’s mainly flat (bonus!) and the path is paved too.
 It can get quite busy so watch out for other cyclists!

 My all-time favorite thing to do is people watch, and there’s no better place than a visit to Beehive Cafe downtown.
-Its cute decor and friendly atmosphere instantly draws you in.
-There is seating available both indoors and outdoors with blankets during the colder months.
+Its cute decor and friendly atmosphere instantly draw you in.
+There is indoor and outdoor seating available with blankets during the colder months.
 Try the honey pot espresso – delicious!

 Wickford

-Escape the hustle and bustle of the Capital and head to the ever so charming town of Wickford.
+Escape the hustle and bustle of the Capital and head to the ever-so-charming town of Wickford.
 Rich in history, you’ll see many of these historic buildings were from the late 17th/early 18th century.
-Spend an afternoon strolling through downtown, exploring the many art galleries, bookstores and local clothing boutique shops.
+Spend an afternoon strolling downtown, exploring the many art galleries, bookstores, and local clothing boutique shops.

 For the best sandwich you will ever eat, head to Shayna’s Place.
-This family owned, quaint cafe sets your taste buds tingling with a great selection of sandwiches, salads, smoothies and so much more!
-Afterwards, make sure you check out the town beach!
-It can cost slightly more for non-residents but it’s a beautiful beach to visit and relax by the ocean!
+This family-owned, quaint cafe sets your taste buds tingling with a great selection of sandwiches, salads, smoothies and so much more!
+Afterward, head to the town beach.
+It costs slightly more for non-residents but it’s a beautiful beach to visit and relax by the ocean!

 Tiverton